 - Using the supplied longer #4-40 screws, mount the HG-1 motor assembly to the 6:1 reduction drive.

-- Tighten the set-screws and reinstall the HG-1 manual tuner case back.
+- Make sure there is no binding.
+Tighten the set-screws and reinstall the HG-1 manual tuner case back.

 Deploying the HG-1 Remote Tuner (follow this order)